sapcc/maia/README.md

 # Installation

-Maia can be built with Go 1.14, and 1.15.
+Maia can be built with Go 1.20.
 Older versions are not supported.
 Newer versions are not tested.

 ## Binary Releases